-(i) Impairment of financial assets and held-to-maturity investments
+(i) Impairment of financial assets

-A financial asset not carried at fair value through profit or loss and is assessed at the end of each reporting date to determine whether there is objective evidence that it is impaired.
-A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event has a negative effect on the estimated future cash flows of that asset that can be estimated reliably.
+A financial asset not carried at fair value through statement of income and expenditure and is assessed at the end of each reporting date to determine whether there is objective evidence that it is impaired.
+A financial asset is impaired if objective evidence indicates that a loss event(s) has occurred after the initial recognition of the asset, and that the loss event(s) has an impact on the estimated future cash flows of that asset that can be estimated reliably.

-Objective evidence that financial assets (including equity securities) are impaired can include default or delinquency by a debtor, restructuring of an amount due to the Foundation on terms that the Foundation would not consider otherwise, indications that a debtor or issuer will enter bankruptcy, adverse changes in the payment status of debtors, economic conditions that correlate with defaults or the disappearance of an active market for a security.
-In addition, for an investment in an equity security, a significant or prolonged decline in its fair value below its cost is objective evidence of impairment.
+Objective evidence that financial assets are impaired can include default or delinquency by a debtor, restructuring of an amount due to the Foundation on terms that the Foundation would not consider otherwise, indications that a debtor or issuer will enter bankruptcy, adverse changes in the payment status of debtors, economic conditions that correlate with defaults or the disappearance of an active market for a security.